lambdafu/swarm-doc/README.md

 Log pruning/compaction only affects tombstones and overwritten values.
 While the past history is garbage collected, the current state stays intact.[🔗](http://swarmdb.net/articles/todomvc/#comment-2103303260)

+The maximum offline time is called the horizon.
+Ops older than that are causally stable.

 ## Resources